stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 a terrible and incredibly moving entity if the mists were thin enough; but of that entity we had formed a clear idea.
 What we did see--for the mists were indeed all too malignly thinned--was something altogether different, and immeasurably more hideous and detestable.
-It was the utter, objective embodiment of the fantastic novelist's &lsquo;thing that should not be';
+It was the utter, objective embodiment of the fantastic novelist's "thing that should not be';
 and its nearest comprehensible analogue is a vast, onrushing subway train as one sees it from a station platform--the great black front looming colossally out of infinite subterraneous distance, constellated with strangely coloured lights and filling the prodigious burrow as a